 If you have any questions please don’t hesitate to ask,

-NOTE: I am more than happy to answer questions on this topic, however my responses may be slow.
+NOTE: I am more than happy to answer questions on this topic, however my responses may be slow, I get lots of emails about this topic every week.
+If you have a question about this topic please comment here instead of emailing me so that I can help as many people as possible at once.
 I have received a lot of requests asking if I could install a similar system for them in their home, I unfortunately do not have time to fulfill these requests.

 He has a guide about how to replace the F2000 with an OpenWRT router, without his guide I wouldn’t have known the correct VLAN ID.